tfnribeiro/WebQAmGaze/README.md

 #### Text Stats:

+These were obtained using *spaCy* (https://spacy.io/) pipelines with the exception of Turkish, where *TrTokenizer* (https://github.com/apdullahyayik/TrTokenizer) was used.

 | Language|Original Dataset| Unique Texts | Char Count   |   Token Count |   Token AVG Length |   Sentence Count |Average Token per Sentence|
 |:-------|:----------------|-------------:|-------------:|--------------:|-------------------:|-----------------:|---------------------------:|
 |German  | MECO            |            2 |      1185.00    |        185.00    |               5.52 |             9.00    |                        20.72 |